GabrielMtins/terminooo/README.md

 # Licença

-Esse programa é distribuído sobre a licença GNU GPL v3.
+Esse programa é distribuído sob a licença GNU GPL v3.